Histamine Intolerance: The Hidden Cause of Your Unexplained Symptoms (And Exactly What to Do About It)

 Vitamin B12 and Histamine Connection

-Vitamin B12 plays a vital role in methylation, a process that helps regulate histamine levels in the body.
 A study found that “low vitamin B12 levels are linked to impaired methylation, leading to histamine dysregulation” (PubMed)

 Is Vitamin C High in Antihistamine?